ALD-Lab/IT_PI/README.md

 # IT_PI: Information-theoretic Buckingham-Π theorem
-_The code implements IT-PI, an information-theoretic, data-driven framework inspired by Buckingham PI theorem to identify the most predictive dimensionless inputs for non-dimensional quantities._
+_The code implements IT-PI, an information-theoretic, data-driven method to identify the most predictive dimensionless inputs for non-dimensional quantities._
 ## Introduction
 Dimensional analysis is one of the most fundamental tools for understanding physical systems.
 However, the construction of dimensionless variables, as guided by the Buckingham-$\pi$ theorem, is not uniquely determined.
+Here, we introduce IT-$\pi$, a model-free method that combines dimensionless learning with the principles of information theory.
+Grounded in the irreducible error theorem, IT-$\pi$ identifies dimensionless variables with the highest predictive power by measuring their shared information content.
 ## Features
 - IT-PI identifies optimal dimensionless variables.
 - IT-PI estimates optimal error bounds and its uncertainty based on discovered dimensionless variables.